- What Is Dandelion Tea?

-In fact, the earliest mention of dandelion as a medicinal herb dates back to the 10th and 11th centuries in the Middle East.
-It was also used in traditional Chinese medicine to treat stomach problems and other health issues.
-From its roots to the flowers, almost all parts of the humble dandelion can be used to make tea, soups, coffee and other concoctions that can give your health a boost.1
+In fact, the earliest mention of dandelion as a medicinal herb dates back to the 10th and 11th centuries in the Middle East.1 It was also used in traditional Chinese medicine to ease liver problems and other health issues.2 From its roots to the flowers, almost all parts of the humble dandelion can be used to make tea, soups, coffee and other concoctions that can give your health a boost.

-Dandelion tea is an herbal tea that's made from the roots and/or leaves of dandelion.
-Some people also use its blossoms to make a tea that's more delicate in flavor.2 Aside from the difference in flavor profile, the nutritional and medicinal value of dandelion tea may also differ depending on the parts that were used to make it.
+Dandelion tea is an herbal tea that's made from the roots and leaves of dandelion.3 Some people also use its blossoms to make a tea that's more delicate in flavor.4 Aside from the difference in flavor profile, the nutritional and medicinal value of dandelion tea may also differ depending on the parts that were used to make it.

-The flavors and nutritional profile of dandelion tea also depend on the season when the roots or leaves were harvested.
-Dandelion leaves are usually picked during the spring, while the roots are often harvested in the autumn or winter season, since they're believed to be sweeter and higher in prebiotics during this time.4,5
+The flavors and nutritional profile of dandelion tea also depend on the season when the roots or leaves are harvested.
+Dandelion leaves are usually picked during the spring,6 while the roots are often harvested in autumn or winter, since they're believed to be sweeter during these seasons.7

 Since dandelions are widely available and are extremely simple to grow, you can easily harvest them to make a tea of your own from fresh ingredients.
 You may also opt to buy tea bags made from dried organic dandelion roots or leaves.
 Whichever part of dandelion you choose to brew, rest assured that you'll get plenty of nutrients from a cup of this herbal drink.

 With all the publicity that dandelion tea has been getting lately, one of the questions that has probably crossed your mind is, "What exactly is dandelion tea good for?"
 To answer that question, check out the long list of benefits that you can get from dandelion root or leaf tea: